-I challenged myself by going on a raw diet when I was studying to become a nutritionist.
+I challenged myself by going on a raw diet when I was studying to become a nutrition educator.
 Read more about my raw journey here.

 A couple of weeks into it I was hit with a strong craving for sweet, crunchy, sticky, cereal.
 I searched high and low, but couldn’t find anything worth mentioning [there was no such thing as Kaia Foods at the time].
 That’s when I came up with the recipe below.
 It was my saving grace!

-Why sugar free?
+Why sugar-free?
 Why not!
-Natural sweeteners like agave nectar, honey, stevia, and maple syrup are a much better choice over processed white sugar but, at the end of the day they are still sugar and should be enjoyed every-so-often.
+Natural sweeteners like honey, stevia, and maple syrup are a much better choice over processed white sugar but, at the end of the day they are still sugar and should be enjoyed every-so-often.

 This SUGAR FREE granola can be baked in the oven or slowly dried in the dehydrator.
 When dehydrated, the fresh apple “sauce” clumps up to make beautiful granola clusters!
 [There will be clusters in the baked version, just not as large.]
 It’s delicious on its own, sprinkled over fruit, or enjoyed the classic way – in a bowl with almond milk [don’t forget the banana!…mmm]